davewasthere/davebeer/_posts/2012-10-07-seth-godin-is-wrong.md

 Perfect is the enemy of good-enough in my book.
 You've got to take into account the law of diminishing returns.
 Release it if it's good enough, learn from it and improve.

 Don't be frozen by the futile pursuit of perfection.
+Otherwise you risk never releasing at all.